yanlinglin/deep-reinforcement-learning/p1_navigation/README.md

 ### Instructions

 Follow the instructions in `Navigation.ipynb` to get started with training your own agent!

+    - `Navigation_main.ipynb` to is the main code to train the agent.
+    - 'baseline_model.py' gives the DQN network defined by Pytorch.
+    - '- baseline_dqn_agent.py' is the fixed DQN agent.
+    - 'double_Q_agent_base_C_base_replay.py' is the Double DQN agent.
+    - 'double_Q_agent_base_C_prio_replay.py' is the Double DQN with prioritized replay agent.

 ### (Optional) Challenge: Learning from Pixels